-(a)

-) Explain two fundamental accounting concepts.
-(4 marks)
+(a) Explain two fundamental accounting concepts.

-) Describe the following terms as used in accounting:
+- (b) Describe the following terms as used in accounting: - (i) Depreciation.

-(i) Depreciation.
-(2 marks)

 (ii) Depreciable amount.
-(2 marks)

 (iii) Useful life.
-(2 marks)

-The trial balance of ABC Ltd., which was prepared on 31 October 2018, did not agree and the difference was posted in (c) the suspense account.
-Upon further scrutiny, the following errors were detected:

-- 1. Prepaid insurance of Sh.22,000 had been included in the income statement. - 2.
+- (c) The trial balance of ABC Ltd., which was prepared on 31 October 2018, did not agree and the difference was posted in the suspense account.
+Upon further scrutiny, the following errors were detected: - 1.
+Prepaid insurance of Sh.22,000 had been included in the income statement. - 2.
 Goods destroyed by fire amounting to Sh.1,200,000 were written off in the income statement.
-The insurance company, however, had agreed to compensate ABC Ltd. for the loss. - A cheque for Sh.400,000 for rent received was not entered in the cash book.
-3. - Closing inventory was overvalued by Sh.150,000 while the opening inventory was understated by Sh.320,000.
-4. - A bank loan of Sh.1,000,000 was entered correctly in the cashbook but was not posted to the ledger.
-5. - Discount allowed of Sh.50,000 was entered in the discounts received account.
-6.
+The insurance company, however, had agreed to compensate ABC Ltd. for the loss. - 3.
+A cheque for Sh.400,000 for rent received was not entered in the cash book. - 4.
+Closing inventory was overvalued by Sh.150,000 while the opening inventory was understated by Sh.320,000. - 5.
+A bank loan of Sh.1.000,000 was entered correctly in the cashbook but was not posted to the ledger. - Discount allowed of Sh.50,000 was entered in the discounts received account.

 (i) Journal entries to correct the above errors.

-(6 marks) (ii) Suspense account clearly indicating the opening balance.
-(4 marks) (Total: 20 marks) QUES ٧O (a) Highlig ht four components of a computerised accounting system.
-(4 marks)
+(ii) Suspense account clearly indicating the opening balance.

+(a) Highlight four components of a computerised accounting system.

-The following information was extracted from the books of Kanini Traders for the month of September 2018: (b)
+(b) The following information was extracted from the books of Kanini Traders for the month of September 2018: